codeforcauseorg/edu-client/README.md

 4. But still if you start editing the edits will go to the main branch.
 To change the path of the edits type in `git checkout <your-branch-name>`
 5. Now you are ready to do the desired changes.

+## 📌 Setting up .env file :
+1. Create a new file `.env` in root directory.
+2. Copy all the content from `.env.example` file to `.env` file.

 ## 📌 Setting up project using `npm` :

 1. Open this clonned folder in text editor of your choice